Reading/Analyzing Stock Info

 Many newspapers publish financial pages that provide readers with a great deal of information about the world of stocks, mutual funds, and bonds.
 One excellent source is the Wall Street Journal (often called The Journal).
 Other newspapers have similar information.
 This information will help guide you in selecting your stocks.
 Using the numbers in the picture above, below is a brief description of each.
+The "Researching Stocks Worksheet" is located on the next link or you can obtain it from your instructor to follow along.

 1-A ticker is a stock symbol for that particular stock.
 Each company who exchanges on